JuliaDataScience/JuliaDataScience/contents/dataframes_transform.md

 sco(s; process=without_caption_label)
 ```

-where the `:` means "select all the columns" as described in @sec:select.
+Where the `:` means "select all the columns" as described in @sec:select.
-Alternatively, it can be written by using Julia's broadcasting and modify column `grade_2020` by acessing the column with `df.grade_2020`:
+Alternatively, you can also use Julia's broadcasting and modify the column `grade_2020` by acessing it with `df.grade_2020`:

 ```jl
 s = """